gnodipac886/MatebookXPro-hackintosh/README.md

 # Updates

 ### 4/2/2019: Config for Updating/Installing
 - Added New config-install/update.plist in CLOVER folder for installing purposes.
-You may choose this config in the boot screen of CLOVER: options - configs - config-install/update.plist
+You may choose this config in the boot screen of Clover: options - configs - config-install/update.plist

 ### 4/1/2019: 10.14.4 & New Power Management Kexts
 - New CPUFriend and CPUFriendProvider kexts for better battery life. (~9 hrs)